Student Loan Forgiveness: Key Deadlines for Winter 2022

 Get Your Paperwork in Order Now

-Before embarking on the application process, make sure that you have all relevant documents in hand now.
-Borrowers should gather any and all student loan debt records available to support their request, and can learn more about eligibility requirements here.
+Before filling out your application, make sure that you have all relevant documents in hand.
+Borrowers should gather all student loan debt records available to support their request, and they can learn more about eligibility requirements here.

 More From GOBankingRates

 - Powerball Jackpot: Best and Worst States for Winners